 - 1 1/2 teaspoon salt or to taste

-- Turn on to your kitchen work top and briefly knead or bring together to form a loaf.
+- Turn the beer bread dough on to your kitchen work top and briefly knead or bring it together to form a loaf (don't over knead the dough at this stage).
 Add more beer if the dough feels very dry.

-- Place on to a baking tray and immediately place in a pre-heated oven.
+- Place the beer bread onto a baking tray and immediately place in a pre-heated oven.